 Storing cooked Jamaican Patties?

-Any leftover Patties can be stored in the fridge for up to 2 days or in the freezer for 2 months.
+Any leftover Patties can be stored in the fridge for 2 days or in the freezer for 2 months.

 Jamaican Beef Patties

 - 250 grams (2 cups) Plain Flour (All Purpuse)

 - 1 tsp Garam Masala substitute with any blend of curry powder

 - 120 ml (½ cup) Ice Cold Water

 - 1 Red Pepper (bell pepper) Finely Chopped

 - 1 tsp Gia Garlic Puree 2 cloves of garlic

 - 1 tsp Gia Chilli Puree 2 medium chillies (Jalepeno/Serrano) or 1 hot chilli (Habanero/Scotch Bonnet)